-BP measurement and fasting urine sample collection were carried out on the first day of the intervention (baseline), on the day after the 2-shift-work-cycle intervention (day 17) (BP measurement only), and on the day after the 5-shift-work-cycle intervention (day 41).
-These were done in the morning before the start of the shift, using the exact method by trained researchers.
+BP measurement and fasting urine sample collection were carried out on the first day of the intervention (baseline), on the day after the 2-shift-work-cycle intervention (day 17) (BP measurement only), and on the day after the 5-shift-work-cycle intervention (day 41), in the morning before the start of the shift, in exactly the same way for all participants by trained researchers.

 Before randomization, the characteristics of each participant, such as age, length of service, type of work, smoking status, alcohol drinking status, tea drinking status, physical activity, sleeping time, and personal and family history of illness, were collected via face-to-face interviews using structured questionnaires.
 Body height and weight were also measured, and the participants' general dietary intake was assessed before randomization.

 BP measurements

-The SBP and DBP of the right upper arm were measured three times using a fully automatic electronic sphygmomanometer (HEM-7301-IT, Omron Healthcare Co., Ltd., Kyoto, Japan) with an interval of 1 to 2 min after the participants had been quietly sitting in an upright position for 5 min.
+The SBP and DBP of the right upper arm were measured three times using a fully automatic electronic sphygmomanometer (HEM-7301-IT, Omron Healthcare Co., Ltd., Kyoto, Japan) with an interval of 1 to 2 min after the participants quietly sitting in an upright position for 5 min.
 The first reading was taken but discarded.
 If the difference between the last two readings was >5 mmHg, the measurements were taken again and the mean of the last two recorded values was used for analysis.
-In addition, BP were measured in participants that had left their work environment more than 12 h.
+In addition, the participants needed to leave their working environment for more than 12 h to have their BP measured.

-Urine collection and 8-iso-PGF2 α concentration assessment
+Urine collection and 8-iso-PGF2α concentration assessment

-Midstream urine samples (15 mL) were collected from the participants in the morning following an 8-h period without drinking or intake.
+Midstream urine samples (15 mL) were collected from the participants from the first void in the morning following an 8-h period without drinking or intake.
 The study participants were adequately trained on proper collection and storage procedures.
 The urine samples were placed in a foam box with ice packs and transported to the laboratory at North China University of Science and Technology.
 Urine samples were separated at a low temperature, fractionated into aliquots, and stored at -80°C.

-For the analysis of 8-iso-PGF2 α , aliquots were thawed on ice immediately before the assay, centrifuged, and the resulting supernatant were diluted 20 times.
-The concentrations of 8-iso-PGF2 α were measured using an 8isoprostane enzyme immunoassay kit (Cayman Chemicals Co., Ann Arbor, MI, USA).
-The assay was conducted manually and ran through a spectrophotometer thrice.
-Creatinine concentration was measured using a sarcosine oxidase kit (Jiancheng Bio.
+For the analysis of 8-iso-PGF2 α , one aliquot was thawed on ice immediately before the assay, centrifuged, and the resulting supernatant was diluted 20 times.
+The concentrations of 8-iso-PGF2 α were measured using an 8-isoprostane enzyme immunoassay kit (Cayman Chemicals Co., Ann Arbor, MI, USA).
+The assay was conducted manually, and the results were read in triplicate with a spectrophotometer.
+Concentrations of creatinine were measured using a sarcosine oxidase kit (Jiancheng Bio.
 Co., Nanjing, China).
-The concentration of creatinine-corrected 8-isoprostaneprostaglandin F2 α (8-iso-PGF2 α /Cr) in urine was expressed as μ g/mol.
+The concentrations of creatinine-corrected 8-isoprostane-prostaglandin F2 α (8-iso-PGF2 α /Cr) in urine were expressed as μ g/mol.